Comment on page

 📉Short Options

-If you are new to the Divergence Protocol, it is recommended to start with the protocol basics first.
+If you are new to the Divergence Protocol, it is advised to start with the protocol basics.

 In fact, a liquidity provider is a fee-earning passive trader, according to the put-call parity.
 If one is bullish, an alternative to buying a call is to short a put.
 Conversely, when one is bearish, a short call works similarly to a long put.